ComradDoge/DogeEU4/README.md

 <h1>25/10/2023</h1>
 <img src=https://i.imgur.com/dAceBAG.png/>

+- Reworked the "Remove Natives" decision.
 - Tweaked Inwards Perfectionist privilege.
 - Fixed North German Confederation missing some ideas.
+- Added a new decision to remove regions in the Old World.
 - Tweaked terrain local_development_cost numbers, check wiki.
 - Fixed missing localisation in Confucian Harmonization events.
 - Tweaked Expansion of Faith.
 Removed manpower and instead increased the enforce_faith_cost modifier to -50%.
+- Logistics siege_ability buffed from 7.5%>15% and changed the first idea to act as a counter to defensiveness.
 - Tibetan development modifiers have been nerfed by around -70% (in addition to the loss of -50% in arctic/glacial)
 - Fixed the flow and bugs of German missions and now has access to both North German Confederation & South German Confederation mechanics.

+# TODO
-# Reintroduce caliphal legitimact in DoTF but make sure it doesnt crash peopel
+# Reintroduce caliphal legitimact in DoTF but make sure it doesnt crash people
+# AFTER CAMPAIGN Centralization: move development_cost_modifier to the 25_dev_requirement.
+Replace it with -10% dev cost and reduce -30% to -20%.
+This prevents non_deved nation having an op modifier.
+# AFTER CAMPAIGN Manufactory dev bonus limited to production, forcelmit dev bonus to mil dev.
+Reduce scaling requirement to 5 for each.

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>